gauravkumar902704/Project_8_Gearbox_Predictive_Maintenance/README.md

 ## 📜 License

-This project is developed for educational and learning purposes.
+This project is developed for @upskillcampus.com